alfredo1995/recyclable-scroll-view/README.md

     dispositivos com recursos limitados.
 Tarefa:

     Optimize Scrollview to handle 10,000+ items without financial manipulation of performance.
-    Provide a brief report in the repository explaining the optimization techniques applied and the results obtained.
+    Provide a brief report in the repository explaining the optimization techniques applied ,and the results obtained.
 Rating criteria

     Code Quality: Clarity, use of design patterns, modularity and ease of use maintenance.
     Performance: Efficiency in the use of user experience resources and specializations